TMD01/HRS/README.md

 (A).
-Login System and User Roles (10 mins)
+Login System and User Roles

-1. Discuss the login system implementation - secure password hashing, social
+1. Login system implementation - secure password hashing.

-login options, etc.

 2. Define distinct user roles and permissions for both landlords and tenants.